Adolf Hitler

 Legacy

-Hitler, the Nazi Party and the results of Nazism are typically regarded as gravely immoral.
+Hitler, the f Party and the results of Nazism are typically regarded as gravely immoral.
 Historians, philosophers, and politicians have often applied the word evil in both a secular and a religious sense.
 Historical and cultural portrayals of Hitler in the west are overwhelmingly condemnatory.
 The display of swastikas or other Nazi symbols is prohibited in Germany and Austria.
 Holocaust denial is also prohibited in both countries.

 Hitler in popular culture

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Adolf Hitler" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Adolf Hitler" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools